 117 S. Limestone Street,

-Regent Theatre is located on South Limestone Street in downtown Springfield just one block up from the State Theatre on South Fountain Avenue.
-It was originally built as a vaudeville theatre, and during this period and up to the 1950’s, the office of Gus Sun, a relatively well known vaudeville booking agent/manager, was above the theatre.
+Regent Theatre is located on S. Limestone Street in downtown Springfield just one block up from the State Theatre on South Fountain Avenue.
+It was originally built as a vaudeville theatre on the site of the Grand Opera House and was opened as the Regent Theatre on August 16, 1920 when it screened Norma Talmadge in “Yes or No” & a Max Sennett comedy “Let'R, Go”.
+During this period and up to the 1950’s, the office of Gus Sun, a relatively well known vaudeville booking agent/manager, was above the theatre.
+It was equipped with a Kimball organ.
 By 1941 it was operated by Warner Bros.
 Circuit Management Corp.

-The Regent Theatre was a single screen theatre with a balcony, which would later serve as a second screen to make Regent Cinemas.
+The Regent Theatre was a single screen theatre with a balcony, which from June 22, 1979 was converted into a second screen and it was renamed Regent Cinemas.
 The Regent Cinemas was closed by Chakeres in January 1991 and is currently for sale.

 The Regent Theatre has had a lot of groups look at it, but sadly, like a lot of Chakeres Theatres, years of neglect before it’s closing, in addition to being empty for over a decade, each passing day gets darker for the Regent Theatre.

 Just login to your account and subscribe to this theater.